ijo42/CurseForge2Discord/README.md

 ## Difference from [ErdbeerbaerLP/Curseforge-Bot](https://github.com/ErdbeerbaerLP/Curseforge-Bot)

 Fork based on *Minnced* WebHook Discord API instead JDA.
-Personal thanks [Griefed](https://github.com/Griefed) for a bunch of useful content
+Personal thanks to [Griefed](https://github.com/Griefed) for a bunch of useful content

 feats:

-* This does not require the creation of a separate bot account.
+* This does not require the creation of bot account.
 * A more lightweight library
 * Not use GitHub conf storing
 * A lit bit of Improvements